mootqns/cpsc222-project/README.md

 instances in my dataset.

 This repository contains the .csv data files I worked with, a .py file for utility code, and a .ipynb file which is the main portion of this project.
-I hope you enjoy viewing this project, and find some parts of it interesting along the way.
+I hope you enjoy exploring my work in this project, and find some parts of it interesting along the way.

 Thanks,
 Matt